Anti-Soviet resistance by the Ukrainian Insurgent Army: Impeding mobilization of Ukrainians to the Red Army

 Entering the territory of Western Ukraine, the Soviet command launched mass conscription into the Red Army.
-The Kremlin's mobilization policy in the region had a special purpose: replenishing Soviet armed forces, and preventing the liberation movement from doing the same, that is, to undermine the social base of the UPA.

-From the beginning of 1944 to April 25, the active army was replenished by about 170,000 inhabitants of the Rivne, Volyn, and Ternopil regions.
-By September 23, 33,745 Ukrainians and 13,701 Poles had been mobilized in Lviv Oblast, 105,761 and 30,072 in Ternopil Oblast, 2,5004 and 9,197 in Drohobych Oblast, 50,784 and 8,447 in Stanislavsk Oblast, 79,472 and 3,067 in Volyn Oblast, and 98,693 and 5,262 in Rivne Oblast, Chernivtsi - 59,561 and 2,145, and a total of 524,898 people, including 453,020 Ukrainians and 71,878 Poles.
+The Kremlin's mobilization policy in the region had the dual aim of replenishing Soviet numbers and preventing the UPA from doing the same; that is, undermining the social base of the UPA.
+From the beginning of 1944 to 25 April, the active army was replenished by about 170,000 inhabitants of the Rivne, Volyn, and Ternopil regions.
+By 23 September, 33,745 Ukrainians and 13,701 Poles had been mobilized in Lviv Oblast, 105,761 and 30,072 in Ternopil Oblast, 25,004 and 9,197 in Drohobych Oblast, 50,784 and 8,447 in Stanislavsk Oblast, 79,472 and 3,067 in Volyn Oblast, and 98,693 and 5,262 in Rivne Oblast, Chernivtsi – 59,561 and 2,145, and a total of 524,898 people, including 453,020 Ukrainians and 71,878 Poles.

 Soviet mobilization in the region faced enormous problems.
 The OUN leadership and the UPA command ordered their propaganda departments and combat groups to oppose mobilization attempts in every possible way.
 To do this, they recommended falsifying or destroying conscription letters, boycotting received calls to military registration and enlistment office, and military actions to return the conscripted.
 Another way to counter mobilization was to call people to guerrilla war shortly before the day they were due to show up at the military enlistment office.
 According to the instructions received, UPA units often entered the villages and forbade people to join the Red Army at public meetings.

 The boycott of mobilization in the RSCA bore fruit.
 For example, in April 1944 in the Rivne region, out of 69,110 people subject to mobilization, only 2,620 appeared on the agenda of the military registration and enlistment offices.
 The exception was the cities, where most of those called did respond to the call.
-By September 1, 1944, the mobilization goals of the 1st Ukrainian Front were only 56% met.
+By 1 September 1944, the mobilization goals of the 1st Ukrainian Front were only 56% met.
 The guerrillas carried out attacks aimed at preventing mobilization: